 Governor Terry E. Branstad appointed Larry L. Noble as the Commissioner of Public Safety effective January 14, 2011.
 Commissioner Noble is the 21st person to serve as Commissioner of Public Safety since its inception.
 The department employs 958 persons with a $122 million operating budget.
 Commissioner Noble also serves as the Chair of the Board of Trustees for the $270 + million Peace Officer Retirement System.

 Commissioner Noble grew up and attended high school in Grandview, Missouri.
-While attending college at Central Missouri State University, he became a Police Officer for the city of Warrensburg, and served with that department until graduating with a Bachelor of Science degree in Criminal Justice Administration.
+While attending college at Central Missouri State University, he became a police officer for the city of Warrensburg, and served with that department until he graduated with a Bachelor of Science degree in Criminal Justice Administration.